-Alex's wish to ride in a sports car coming true has given him the strength, confidence and resilience he'll need to face the next few years of tough treatment.
+Alex's wish to ride in a sports car has given him the strength, confidence and resilience he'll need to face the next few years of tough treatment.
 So, thank you to everyone who donated, as it really did make such a difference to Alex.

 We rely on generous donations from people like you to grant wishes.
 Your donation will make wishes become a reality for critically ill children, supporting them where the need is greatest.
 Thank you.